Mega Millions Jackpot Now Over Half A Billion Dollars

 BRAINTREE (CBS) – The next Mega Millions jackpot is expected to be over half a billion dollars.

 Tickets for Friday’s drawing can be purchased until 10:45 p.m.
 Friday at lottery retailers throughout the state.
 Drawings are held every Tuesday and Friday at 11:00 p.m.
-ET in Atlanta, GA.
+ET in Atlanta, Georgia.